 Easy Thanksgiving Turkey Recipe (Grandma’s Family Favorite)

-This easy Thanksgiving turkey recipe has been a family favorite for years.
-It was one of the first whole turkeys I learned to prepare for family gatherings, and it remains one of my go-to holiday recipes today.
+This easy Thanksgiving turkey recipe has been a family favorite for generations.
+It was one of the very first whole turkeys Grandma ever taught me to prepare.
+We always made it for our holiday gatherings.
+It remains my absolute go-to recipe today whenever the family gathers around the table.

 Equipment